icpc/kattis-docker-public/README.md

 The same ICPC test/run/build configuration that kattis.com uses for problem solvers and problem makers.

 If want to practice for or contribute to the [ICPC](https://icpc.foundation) regional contests which runs on [katts](https://open.kattis.com), then you need to make sure your code builds and runs as expected.
-This project makes that easy using containers runing on docker.
+This project makes that easy using containers running on docker.

 ## Problem Solver